How to Build a Restaurant Website

 For best practices, refer to our SEO checklist.

-Leverage social
+Leverage social media

 Set up email marketing

-Email marketing is one of the best ways for businesses of all stripes to stay in contact with customers.
+Email marketing is one of the best ways for businesses of all flavors to stay in contact with customers.
 Squarespace Email Campaigns make it possible for your restaurant clients to highlight new menus and specials, promotional offers, and special events.
 You can even design the emails to be as beautiful as the website itself.

-Of course, you’ll want to include email opt-ins in several locations and, where appropriate, use promotional pop-ups and newsletter blocks to increase email capture.
+Of course, you’ll want to include email opt-ins in several locations and, where appropriate, use promotional pop-ups and newsletter blocks to increase email address capture.
 Squarespace Email Campaigns come with built-in analytics tools so clients can track success and identify opportunities for improvement.

 Learn more about how to create an email campaign for your client.